hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/non-functionals.rst

 Fault Tolerance
 ===============

 ..
-REVIEW: I'd add the architecture diagram at the top of this page - you refrence components from it so it would be good to use as a reference.
+TODO: I'd add the architecture diagram at the top of this page - you refrence components from it so it would be good to use as a reference.
-..
-What is "sketch" use below for?
-Is this a 'todo' to sketch a diagram or are these sections just notes?

 Handling Crashes
 ^^^^^^^^^^^^^^^^